Men & Chicken: Plot

+While the new system in the house is being established, Gabriel found out that they have a basement which their father used as a research lab.
+The entrance has since been closed off and Franz has shown great resistance in reopening the basement.
+While Gabriel and Franz are having an argument in front of the basement entrance, he notices that one of the chickens has hooves.

-Gabriel finally gets into he mansion's basement, though entrance was always forbidden, and he sees preserved remains of hybrid creatures -- experiments conducted as part of Evelio's research.
-Before Gabriel can explore further, he is driven out by one of the resident brothers and put into a punishment cage outside.
-After yet more beatings he escapes and leaves, telling Elias not to follow.
+When Gabriel finally gets into he mansion's basement, he sees preserved remains of hybrid creatures -- experiments conducted as part of Evelio's research.
+Before Gabriel can explore further, he is driven out by Franz and put into a punishment cage outside.
+After yet more beatings he escapes and leaves, abandoning and telling Elias not to follow.

-While Gabriel is away the four brothers, attired in suits and tuxes, go out to find "girls" (Elias says he has never failed to score) and to get Franz's job back (he lost his job after hitting a four year-old).
+While Gabriel is away the four brothers, attired in suits and tuxes, went out to find "girls" (Elias says he has never failed to score) and to get Franz's job back (he lost his job after hitting a four year-old with a Taxidermised fox).
 The "girls" they find are elderly residents of a care facility.
 Meanwhile, Gabriel is preparing to leave the island and have his brothers taken for mental health treatment.
 The mayor wants him to leave them alone but he is insistent, and he plans to flee with the mayor's daughter.
 But back at the mansion, watching the rounding up of the brothers, he notices a stork with tiny human feet and a cleft beak.
 He goes back into the basement and breaks into a hidden area, finding preserved human hybrid fetuses as well as dead women.
 He explains to his brothers that their father, like all of them, was sterile and combined non-human sperm with some of his own stem cells to fertilize his various wives.
 Following some failures, he achieved success with the live births of two sons; but eventually he rejected them and put them up for adoption (those were Elias and Gabriel).

-Reading through the research papers, Gabriel learns that each brother is part human and par non-human, and that the mothers were killed during C-sections.
-Gabriel himself is part owl, Elias is part bull (the very bull he had seen earlier), and the others are part mouse, dog and chicken.
-The elder brother knew about the research and tries to be proud that he was most successful: 15% chicken, whereas the others have lower animal percentages.
+Reading through the research papers, Gabriel learns that each brother is part human and part non-human, and that the mothers were killed during a deliberate fatal C-sections.
+Gabriel himself is part owl, Elias is part bull (half-brother to the very bull he had seen earlier), and the others are part mouse (Josef), dog (Gregor) and chicken (Franz).
+The elder brother knew about the research and tries to be proud that he was the most successful: 15% chicken, whereas the others had lower animal percentages.
 These animals were also shown on the plates that they argued about at dinnertime.
 Elias, ashamed for having killed the bull, is sitting in the outdoor cage.
 Gabriel goes outside and asks him to come out.
 Elias says "I am not normal" and Gabriel says "None of us are."